ForestAdmin/agent-nodejs/docs/agent-customization/relationships/computed-fks.md

 It may happen that you want to create a relationship between two collection, but you don't have a foreign key which is ready to use in order to connect them together.

-To solve that use-case, during the customization process, you can combine the use of [computed fields](../fields/computed.md) and relationships.
+To solve that use-case, you should use both [computed fields](../fields/computed.md) and relationships.

-## Displaying the last message of a customer as a Many-to-One relationship
+## Displaying a link to the last message sent by a customer

 We have two collections: `Customers` and `Messages` which are linked together by a `OneToMany` relationships.